AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

 - us-west-1
 - us-west-2

-If you cannot find your region, please create an issue or contact AVSystem.
+If you cannot find your region, please create a GitHub issue or contact AVSystem.

 ## Create a Coiote DM REST user